BARKKNIGHT/Decentralized-Voting/README.md

-# Eco_Pathways
+# Decentralized-Voting

 Instructions to run:
 1. In your terminal run: ```pip install -r requirements.txt```
-2. Open the Eco_Project folder in your terminal and change the directory to the one containing app.py
+2. Open the Decentralized_voting_Project folder in your terminal and change the directory to the one containing app.py
 3. Then run `app_setup.py` to create user and candidate profiles.
 ##
     python app_setup.py